 CTO Security Responsibilities: You're the CISO Until You Hire One

-We’ve watched this play out at dozens of companies.
-The CTO absorbs security because there’s nobody else technical enough to do it.
+At most software companies between $50M and $300M, CTO security responsibilities include owning the entire security function by default.
+We've watched this play out at dozens of companies.
+The CTO absorbs security because there's nobody else technical enough to do it.
 What starts as answering a few vendor questionnaires turns into managing pen tests, reviewing SOC 2 controls, and explaining threat models to the board.
-Somewhere along the way, you realize you’re doing two jobs, and not doing either one as well as you’d like.
+Somewhere along the way, you realize you're doing two jobs, and not doing either one as well as you'd like.

 The Three Things You Need to Get Right